codgician/seelies/slides/nix-intro/slides.md

 - Partition N data into $\sqrt{N}$ chunks.
   - Use linked list between chunks, and array within each chunk.
   - $O(\sqrt{N})$ for both operations.
-  -
 :::

 ---

 *But we sacrifice sharing between components.*

-How many Electrons do you have?
+- How many Electrons do you have in Windows/macOS?
+- How many Linux base images do you have in your K8s cluster?

 ::: { .notes }
 - There are optimizations, but coarse-grained.
 - Split into layers and share common bases.
 :::

 ## Idea #3